kevinuhrmacher/kevinuhrmacher.github.io/_posts/2020-08-10-protestsigns.markdown

 ---
 layout: post
-title:  "A gallery of pain and protest"
+title:  "A gallery of pain and protest: Post-George Floyd protest signs"
 date:   2020-06-10 21:24:22 -0500

 image: